Course Description

 - Describe Azure AD

-- Use Group Policy to manage the Windows Server-based environment
+- Use Group Policy to manage your Windows Server-based environment

 - Describe and use AD CS

-This module covers the basic network services in Windows Server: DHCP, DNS, and IPAM.
+This module covers basic network services in Windows Server: DHCP, DNS, and IPAM.

 - Implementation and administration of DNS services